What is WOC Nursing?

 - Accredited by Wound, Ostomy, and Continence Nurses Society*

-- The Cleveland Clinic Foundation (OH-045) is an approved provider of continuing education by the Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation OBN-001-91.
-Provider status valid through 10-01-09**
+- Cleveland Clinic Enterprise is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

 - Approved by Allied Health & Education Council of the Cleveland Clinic Foundation*